collectiveidea/graticule/README.txt

   Washington, DC US
   latitude: 38.895222, longitude: -77.036758

+= Mailing List

+Join us on the mailing list at http://groups.google.com/group/graticule

 = How to contribute

 If you find what you might think is a bug: